-He is the recipient of a National Endowment for the Arts Fellowship in Fiction and a Smart Family Foundation Award for Fiction.
+He is the recipient of a MacDowell Fellowship and a National Endowment for the Arts Fellowship in Fiction.
 His first book was chosen for Barnes & Noble’s Discover Great New Writers series.

-Patrick grew up in Florida and has lived in different parts of Virginia.
+Patrick grew up in Florida.
 He earned a BA from Florida State University and an MFA from Bowling Green State University in Ohio.
-A former janitor, deli worker, housepainter, window glazer, supply room clerk, college instructor, bartender, and word processor, and the former associate editor of Granta, he is the current editor of One Story.
+He has been a janitor, a Sears Service Center operator, a waiter, a deli-worker, a housepainter, a window-glazer, a supply room clerk, a college instructor, an office supply center dispatcher, a bartender, and a word processor.
+The former associate editor of Granta, he is the editor of both One Story and One Teen Story.
 He lives in New York City.